jeremy-share/bazel-learning/README.md

 I have also tried to introduce complexity iteratively through the services.

 ## Setup
-This project works best with [Bazelisk](https://github.com/bazelbuild/bazelisk).
+This repo works best with [Bazelisk](https://github.com/bazelbuild/bazelisk).

 ## Notes
 * One of the most challenging things was the Bazel cache and getting it to persist between pipeline builds.
 Checkout [.bazelrc](.bazelrc) for details